-Normal structures for programmes for the degree of Bachelor of Commerce with Honours are set out below.
+Normal BCom(Hons) programme structures are set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the relevant Head of Department.

 To be admitted, students must have completed a Bachelor of Commerce degree, majoring in the subject or subjects of study proposed, with an average grade of at least B+ for the appropriate 300-level papers.
 In most cases, specific papers must have been passed as part of or in addition to the major subject requirements in the BCom programme.
 The Honours programme must be completed in one year of full-time study.